Sri Lankan lawmakers prepare to vote on new president

 He continued, “and our alliance and our opposition partners will work hard towards making @DullasOfficial victorious," it said.

-Marxist party leader Anura Dissanayake was also expected to contest Wednesday’s parliamentary vote.
+Marxist party leader Anura Dissanayake, 53, was also expected to contest Wednesday’s parliamentary vote.
+He ran for president in 2019 and lost.

 Former President Gotabaya Rajapaksa’s ruling coalition is now fragmented, with other members backing Acting President and Prime Minister Ranil Wickremesinghe, a choice expected to incense critics of the government outraged by the country’s dire economic crisis.